 Reserve with Google - More guests without commission fees

-8 min readRestaurateur Iris Molkenboer will use “Reserve with Google” for her restaurant RAZMATAZ in Amsterdam as soon as the service will be available at Formitable in summer of 2019.
+8 min readRestaurateur Iris Molkenboer uses “Reserve with Google” for her restaurant RAZMATAZ in Amsterdam.

 Letting guests book tables directly in Google gets more guests into your restaurant without any additional commission or marketing efforts.